joinnextblock/protocol-attn/docs/nips/NIP-X1.md

 ```

 ### Trust Model
-- Trust is established when PROMOTION Creators and PROMOTION Viewers include a BILLBOARD_OPERATOR_pubkey in their `b` tags
+- Trust is established when PROMOTION Creators and PROMOTION Viewers include a BILLBOARD_pubkey in trusted BILLBOARD list
 - The decision to trust a BILLBOARD OPERATOR is made independently by each participant
 - Each participant is sovereign in choosing which BILLBOARD OPERATORS to trust
-- Multiple BILLBOARD OPERATORS can be trusted simultaneously via multiple `b` tags
+- Multiple BILLBOARD OPERATORS can be trusted simultaneously via multiple `p` tags
 - No central BILLBOARD authority required

 > For information about how trust is established in practice and its benefits, see the [README.md](./README.md#how-is-trust-established).